the-teachingRSE-project/competencies/summarised_competencies.md

 These competencies have been chosen in order to make RSEs contribute to an open and inclusive research environment, with tools that respect their professional values.

-These skills and competencies come into play in various forms: The RSEs themselves need to acquire and develop them as their career progresses (**Career level**).
-However, some knowledge of software and data processing is required at all academic levels and for all positions (**Academic Progression**).
-The relative importance of the skills and competencies also depends on the size of the RSE team (**Project team size**).
-Finally, different sets of skills are emphasised in the different RSE specialisations (**RSE specialisations**).

 During the Paderborn workshop (deRSE23) we asked learners and novice RSEs what they would like to have learnt.
 The top five items mentioned were: testing, contributing to large projects, when or why to keep repositories private, high-quality software development, and